shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 14: Binary Search Trees/Step 14.2: Practice Problems/Kth Smallest Element in a BST.md

 - https://leetcode.com/problems/kth-smallest-element-in-a-bst/
 - bst in order is in sorted order
-- if question is kth largest - find n - kth smallest
+- so first, calculate size of binary tree
-- so first, calculate size of binary tree needs t be calculated in this case
+- if question was kth largest - find n - kth smallest
-- i think we can also change to do reverse in order instead ofr kth largest?
+- doubt ror above - i think we can also change to do reverse in order instead for kth largest?

 ```java
 class Solution {